jonnymind/SIRPAS/London_Mysteries/Magic_System/Kabbalah/Mana.md

 For example, a character with Kabbalah 10 might have accumulated 80 Mana.
 No natural replenishment will occur until it uses at least 61 Mana, going below 20.

+### Mana excess (Optional)

-Optional rule: a character having accumulated Mana for more than 10 times its level of Kabbalah will start to give off obvious, involuntary and detrimental signs of its power.
+A character having accumulated Mana for more than 10 times its level of Kabbalah will start to give off obvious, involuntary and detrimental signs of its power.
 For example, it may cause skin burns to people it comes in touch with, its voice might become unnatural and scary, it might break delicate